Program Summary

 2. Illustrated Patient Avatars for Quick Species Identification

-Our 5 principles guiding the Voyager Health User Experience
+Our 5 principles guiding the Voyager Health User Experience:

 - Anticipate & Augment User Needs